Whether you are a buyer or a borrower/seller, a short sale vs foreclosure each present their own distinct advantages and difficulties.

 Short Sale vs Foreclosure – Your Options

 While both options can have ramifications, a short sale often has less of an effect on the borrower’s creditworthiness.
 A foreclosure may impact a borrower’s credit score by 300 or more points, while a short sale might only dent the credit score by 100 points.

 Borrowers that are foreclosed on often are ineligible to purchase another house for 5-7 years using a conventional mortgage, where under certain circumstances, a short sale borrower can buy instantly.

-As many Americans continue to struggle with an economy which has yet to completely recover from the 2008 crash, people are having a hard time making monthly mortgage obligations.
-Selecting between being foreclosed on and initiating a short sale (or a 3rd option… selling your San Antonio house fast ) is an easy choice for a debtor having problems paying their mortgage on time.
+As many Americans continue to struggle with the current economy, people are having a hard time making monthly mortgage obligations.
+Selecting between initiating a short sale vs foreclosure (or a 3rd option… selling your San Antonio house fast) is an easy choice for a debtor having problems paying their mortgage on time.

 At times, creditors may be willing to work with borrowers to complete a short sale, to avoid the penalties and time-consuming process of conducting a foreclosure.

 - Speak with your lender and discuss ways that they can work together with you in your loan.
 We provide this service where we can help guide you in the right direction if you encounter problems with your lender… just reach out to us on our Contact page and we’ll discuss your situation.

 - Attempt a short sale or other programs your lender might have that forgives part of your loan, generates a new / more affordable monthly payment so that you can get back on your feet, etc.